Emeritus Professor William Breed

 He was an Editorial Board Member of the journal Reproduction for 6 years and wrote, with Ken Aplin, the introduction sections on rodents in the 3rd edition of Mammals of Australia edited by S Van Dyck and R Strahan.
 He is a past president of the Australian Mammal Society, a research associate of the Royal Zoological Society of South Australia, and a fellow of The Royal Society of South Australia.

-Bill has been the major supervisor of 12 completed PhD, 1 MSc, and 53 honours student projects all the latter of whom have obtained either 1st or upper 2A degrees.
-At the present time he currently cosupervises 3 students studying for their PhDs at The University of Adelaide and has recently been the overseas cosupervisor of two PhD students funded by The Royal Golden Jubilee Postgraduate programme at two universities in Thailand.
 Bill’s present research projects include studies on co-evolution of sperm and eggs of Australian mammals and the effects of sexual selection on sperm design.
-His other recent studies have included investigations on sperm nuclear chromatin organisation, sperm head and tail cytoskeletal protein organisation, and the evolution of egg coat zona pellucida glycoproteins.
+Some of his other studies have included investigations on sperm nuclear chromatin organisation, sperm head and tail cytoskeletal protein organisation, and the evolution of egg coat zona pellucida glycoproteins.

 1965 - BSc (Hons).
 University of Aberdeen